Spinach Pasta

 This spinach pasta recipe looks like there are a lot of ingredients going on but you are just dumping them into the sauce so the recipe actually comes together very quickly.
 Here’s what you’ll need:

-THE PASTA
+THE PASTA:

-Spaghetti: ideal for creamy sauces and easy to find and keep stocked.
+• Spaghetti:ย This is deal for creamy sauces and easy to find and keep stocked.

-Pasta Vabriations
+Pasta Variations

-• Low carb: go low carb with spiralized zucchini or spaghetti squash.
+• Low carb: Go low carb with spiralized zucchini or spaghetti squash.

 THE SAUSAGE

-You can use any type of precooked sausage in this spinach pasta recipe other than breakfast sausage.
-Look for “fully cooked,” “cooked,” or “smoked” on the label.
-This is different than our favorite links of ground Italian sausage traditionally used in lasagnaBolognesemanicotti, linguine, etc. Of course, you can use ground Italian sausage instead, you will just want to give it a head start cooking before adding the tomatoes.
+You can use any type ofย precookedย sausage in this spinach pasta recipe other than breakfast sausage.ย Look for โ€œfully cooked,โ€ โ€œcooked,โ€ or โ€œsmokedโ€ on the label.ย This is different than our favorite links ofย groundย Italian sausage.
+Of course, you can use ground Italian sausage instead, you will just want to give it a head start cooking before adding the tomatoes.

-As far as what type of cooked sausage, you can use anything from pork, to chicken to turkey as long as it is fully cooked.
-Go sweet Italian, go mild Italian, go hot Italian, go andouille, go spinach, go apple – totally your call – or make it different every time!
-I’m partial, however, to Italian flavored chicken sausage because it blends with the flavors of the spinach pasta recipe.
+You can use any cooked sausage, from pork to chicken to turkey.
+Go sweet Italian, mild Italian, hot Italian, andouille, spinach, and appleโ€”totally your callโ€”or make it different every time!
+Iโ€™m partial, however, to Italian-flavored chicken sausage because it blends with the flavors of the spinach pasta recipe. ย

-Now, just stock up on some packages of sausage and stash them in the freezer so you’ll be ready to make this spinach pasta recipe and rescue dinner any night of the week!
+Now, just stock up on some packages of sausage and stash them in the freezer so youโ€™ll be ready to make this spinach pasta recipe and rescue dinner any night of the week!

 THE VEGGIES

-• Tomatoes: please use ripe cherry tomatoes because they are inherently sweeter than grape tomatoes.
-If you can’t find cherry, you may use grape.
+• Tomatoes:ย Use ripe cherry tomatoes because they are inherently sweeter than grape tomatoes.ย If you canโ€™t find cherry, you may use grape.

-• Corn: there is nothing quite like fresh summer sweet corn!
-You can char the corn on the grill or in your skillet (instructions included) for a tantalizing sweet and smokey addition or if you’re short on time, you can slice the corn straight off the cob into the spinach pasta.
-My second choice would be frozen sweet corn.
+• Corn:ย There is nothing quite like fresh summer sweet corn!ย You can char the corn on the grill or in your skillet (instructions included) for a tantalizing sweet and smoky addition or if youโ€™re short on time, you can slice the corn straight off the cob into the spinach pasta.
+My second choice would be frozen sweet corn.ย

-• Basil: fresh is SO good, but you may use dried in a pinch.
-Use about 1-2 teaspoons, more or less to taste.
+• Basil:ย Fresh is SO good, but you may use dried in a pinch.ย Use about 1-2 teaspoons, more or less to taste.

 side view of serving spinach pasta by twirling pasta with tongs in a stainless steal skillet